 INCOG will continue working with ODOT, affected local governments, and affected agencies to develop and implement an Incident Management Program on area expressways.
 This will include staff education and training, and identification of the various components that can be initiated, such as a freeway safety and management.
-[INCOG]

-Product - Coordination with ODOT, MTTA and local governments in improving safety in the region.
+INCOG will continue to study the rural, local and tribal roadways within the region with respect to identified strategies to improve safety [INCOG] Product - Coordination with ODOT, MTTA and local governments in improving safety in the region.
 Refined assessment tools for safety and integration into the project selection process.
 Continued pursuit of Incident Management in the Region.
 Cooperative management of pavement and bridge management systems.